cosmos/sdk-tutorials/b9lab-content/3-main-concepts/10-multistore-keepers.md

+---
+title: "Multistore and Keepers"
+order: 8
+description: Store types, the AnteHandler, and keepers
+tag: deep-dive
+---

-# Multistore & Keepers
+# Multistore and Keepers

 ## Long-running exercise

 So far we have described what we wanted to do:

 * Define a game id.
-How is defined?
+How is it defined?
 Probably incrementally.
 * Save many `FullGame`s in storage for retrieval by id.
 * Save `FullGame` ids in an ordered list of their timeouts, for use in `EndBlock`.
 * Handle `CreateGameTx`, `MoveTx`, and `RejectTx`.